dcm4che-dockerfiles/dcm4chee-arc-psql/README.md

 #### `LDAP_ROOTPASS`

 This environment variable sets the password for LDAP.
+Only effective if the file specified by `LDAP_ROOTPASS_FILE` does not exist.
 Default value is `secret`.

 #### `LDAP_ROOTPASS_FILE`

 Path to file containing the password for LDAP.
-Overwrites password set by `LDAP_ROOTPASS`.
+If the file does not exist, it will be created containing the password specified by `LDAP_ROOTPASS`.
+Default value is `/tmp/ldap_rootpass`.

 #### `POSTGRES_HOST`